OneMadGypsy/SimPIL-Font/README.md

 from simpilfont import *

 # instance with zero or more paths to *non-obvious font directories
-#*platform specific font directories are already known
+#*platform-specific font directories are already known
 sf = SimPILFont('./fonts', './some_other/fonts')

 # get ImageFont and dimensions of text